Norway's wealth fund tells firms to set net zero emission goals | Headlines

 - Norway

+Institutional investors are increasingly looking to reduce the role they play in global warming through their investments, with Norway's move coming ahead of the next round of global climate talks in Egypt in November.
 The fund invests the revenue from Western Europe's biggest oil and gas producer for future generations in stocks, bonds, property and renewable projects abroad.
-One of the world's largest investors, it owns on average 1.3% of all listed global stocks and its size is equivalent to $219,000 for every Norwegian man, woman and child.
+It owns on average 1.3% of all listed global stocks and its holdings equate to $219,000 for every Norwegian man, woman and child.

+Under the new plan, the fund will prioritise dialogue with the 174 companies that are the biggest emitters of greenhouse gases and account for 70% of the fund's emissions via its shareholdings.
+"They will be the priority," fund CEO Nicolai Tangen told Reuters.
+"So more frequent follow-ups, and more specific follow-up.
+They will see more pressure from us than other companies."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)